Org Management

 These operations are restricted to only org admins - that is, org members with "Admin" membership level.

-If you are an admin of an org, you will be able to access the org admin tools from the main Platform menu.
-From here, you can quickly navigate to the list of orgs you administer (via "All Orgs"), or to a specific org (e.g. Demo Organization in this example).
+As an org admin, you have access to the org admin tools from the main Platform menu.
+From here, you can quickly navigate to the list of orgs you administer (via "All Orgs"), or to a specific org.
+In this example, you would click on Demo Organization.

-In the "Basic Information" section of the org settings tab, you will be able to see an overview of the org.
+The "Basic Information" section of the org settings tab shows an overview of the org.

-• View and edit the organization name.
-This is how the org will be referred to in the UI and in email notifications
+View and edit the organization name.
+This is how the org appears in the UI and in email notifications

-• View the organization ID, the unique ID used to reference a particular org on the CLI (e.g. org-demo_org)
+View the organization ID, the unique ID used to reference a particular org on the CLI.
+An example is org-demo_org

 Update Org Policies